railsgirls/guides.railsgirls.com/_pages/github.md

 On the next page you'll see your PAT.
 This is the only time you'll have access to it, so don't click away from this page until you have completed the _push_ step in the next section.

 Copy and save the PAT token, ideally in a secure password manager.
-Be careful not to copy and spaces before or after the token -- you can use the two-squares copy button at the end of the token to be certain.
+Be careful not to copy any spaces before or after the token -- you can use the two-squares copy button at the end of the token to be certain.
 You can keep the browser window open until you've completed the next step.

 ## Push your app to GitHub using the command line (part 2)

-Now we want to _push_ to local changes in the Git repository to repository on GitHub with the following command in your terminal.
+Now we want to _push_ the local changes in the Git repository to the repository on GitHub with the following command in your terminal.

 {% highlight sh %}
 git push -u origin master